Stop searching and let the perfect bar in Lower Manhattan find you!

 2. The world’s best Irish pub is in… Manhattan?: The Dead Rabbit

-Financial District, New York
+Financial District, NYC

 New York meets Belfast at this three-story pub and cocktail cathedral.
 Despite its location, The Dead Rabbit is as authentic as you can get on this side of the pond.
 A tribute to the city’s legacy of Irish immigrants (including the owners themselves), the interior is comfortable and tavern-like with a sizable whiskey list and Guinness on tap (obviously).
 A love letter to past and present Ireland, the walls are lined with contemporary Irish art and the furniture is custom-made in Cork and Tipperary.